 Protecting the climate

-For us, embarking on the #AchteMalDrauf climate protection mission means first and foremost measuring our CO2 emissions and focusing on avoiding and reducing CO2 emissions.
+For us, embarking on the #AchteMalDrauf mission means first and foremost measuring our resource and energy use and focusing on continuously avoiding and reducing consumption across our operations.
 Systematically and continuously.

-Many individual steps help us to gradually reduce our CO2 footprint.
+Many individual steps help us to gradually become more efficient.
 We believe that relying on renewable energies is the way forward.
-The switch to green electricity has had the greatest effect on reducing our carbon footprint so far.
-We have been using this at all Katjes locations since 2015.
-In 2023, we further expanded this approach and generate part of the energy ourselves!
+The switch to green electricity has had the greatest effect on our environmental footprint so far.
+We have been using it at all Katjes locations since 2015.
+In 2023, we expanded this approach further and now generate part of the energy ourselves!
 Thanks to our first photovoltaic system at the Emmerich site, the sun also supplies us with green electricity.
 And another innovation has been implemented: our own biogas from our new sewage gas plant is now efficiently replacing some of our natural gas.

-In addition, our teams are constantly optimizing energy consumption in our factories, thus ensuring lower consumption per tonne produced.
+In addition, our teams are constantly optimizing energy consumption in our factories, ensuring lower use per tonne produced.
 This is made possible by investing in innovative technical solutions and more resource-efficient processes, among other things.
-Our combined heat and power plant for generating our own electricity and modern heat recovery systems, which enable us to use waste heat efficiently ourselves, contribute to this, for example.
+Our combined heat and power plant for generating our own electricity and modern heat recovery systems, which let us reuse waste heat efficiently, contribute to this.

-The measures for more climate protection are having an impact: we reduced our carbon footprint per tonne for Scope 1 and 2 by 14% in 2022 compared to the previous year!
-We will continue on this path in the future.
-Our new target: by 2027, we want to save a further 15% in absolute emissions despite growth.
+The measures are having an impact: we reduced energy use per tonne in our direct operations and purchased energy by 14% in 2022 compared to the previous year!
+We will continue on this path.
+Our new target: by 2027, we want to cut a further 15% in absolute terms despite growth.

-The best thing is: we are continuing to make progress!
-We are in regular contact with our suppliers to identify further savings to improve our carbon footprint.
-We keep track of the measures they take and what we can do together to protect the climate.
-Because effective climate protection is only possible as a team!
+We are continuing to make progress along the entire supply chain.
+We are in regular contact with our suppliers to identify further savings and improvements together.
+We keep track of the measures they take and what we can do jointly — because real progress is only possible as a team!

 The packaging of the future.